strike-digital/strike-digital.github.io/site/content/posts/002_professionalism/index.md

 ## Furthermore...

 From Aristotle to Steven Segal, the greatest minds in humanities long history have pondered what it takes to be a true Professional in the creative industries.
-Is it the ability to conquer your foes, crush them to dust and then drink wine from their skulls?
+Is it the ability to conquer your foes, crush them to dust, and then drink wine from their skulls?
 That's probably what Genghis Kahn would say.
-Or is it the ability to work peacfully to achieve our goals, as Ghandi would probably have proclaimed?
+Or is it the ability to work peacefully to achieve our goals, as Gandhi would probably have proclaimed?

-Indeed if any of these great historical features had access to LinkedIn, you could be sure that that would lose no time at all in sending these opinions whizzing into our eyeholes via the medium of an inspirational post.
+Indeed, if any of these great historical features had access to LinkedIn, you could be sure that that would lose no time at all in sending these opinions whizzing into our eyeholes via the medium of an inspirational post.

 > Just finished conquering Mongolia, It was a great chance to mind meld with some of the rival chiefs, they were very helpful after we burned, pillaged and looted their domains #Professionalism #PillagingIsACreativeIndustry
 >